Eagle Bluff Light: Door County Historical Society

 The Door County Historical Society, also known as DCHS, has maintained the Eagle Bluff Light from 1960 to the present day.
 DCHS was responsible for the restoration of Eagle Bluff.
 These restorations were led by a woman known as Ida Bay.
 Currently DCHS is raising money to reconstruct the barn, and the summer kitchen that were originally located on the property.
 To this day DCHS runs tours through the keeper's residence and the tower of Eagle Bluff.

-Keepers of the Light
+Keepers

 There were three keepers who maintained the Eagle Bluff Light: Henry Stanley, William Duclon, and Peter Coughlin.

 Henry Stanley (1868–1883)

 William Duclon (1883–1918)

 The longest serving keeper in Eagle Bluff's history, William Duclon and his wife Julia Duclon (née Davenport) raised their seven sons in this lighthouse.
 Eagle Bluff has been restored to the time period of the Duclons, some of their original possessions can be seen on display in the home today.

 The youngest son of William and Julia, Walter Duclon, helped with the restorations of Eagle Bluff.
 He provided personal stories, artifacts, and family documents to help aid in the creation of the museum that is now housed in the keeper's residence.